CalSWEC Graduate and Alumni Stories

 Graduates of CalSWEC's Title IV-E Child Welfare Stipend Program and Mental Health Program (effective July 1, 2016, renamed the Integrated Behavioral Health Program offering the MHSA Stipend) can be found working in almost every county in the state as well as in academia and other social work-related professions.
 Here they share their stories.

 If you would like to share your story or know of someone whose story should be told, please contact Karen Ringuette, firstname.lastname@example.org.

-Aaron Cadore (MSW, Child Welfare, UC Berkeley), the son of immigrant Caribbean parents, has discovered that the skills he used in Child Protective Services are also applicable to Adult Protective Services.
+Aaron Cadore (MSW, UC Berkeley—Child Welfare), the son of immigrant Caribbean parents, has discovered that the skills he used in Child Protective Services are also applicable to Adult Protective Services.
 Read Aaron's story.

-Stephanie Weldon (MSW, Child Welfare, Humboldt State University), Yurok, Tolowa, and Karuk, and an enrolled Yurok Tribal member, says, “I’ve always been involved, and I’ve always expected to give back to the community.”
-She’s definitely been doing this in a big way, for both the Yurok and Humboldt County Social Services.
+Stephanie Weldon (MSW, Humboldt State University—Child Welfare), Yurok, Tolowa, and Karuk, and an enrolled Yurok Tribal member, says, “I’ve always been involved, and I’ve always expected to give back to the community.”
+She’s been doing this in a big way, for both the Yurok and Humboldt County Social Services.
 Read Stephanie's story.

 Ruby Garcia (MSW, California State University, San Bernardino—Child Welfare), currently a forensic interviewer for the Riverside County Child Assessment Center, has fulfilled her promise to be a role model for her son and a positive influence to underserved populations.
 Read Ruby's story.

 Brandon Burton (MSW, University of Southern California)—Child Welfare), the only child welfare social worker in Ventura’s newly formed Commercially Sexually Exploited Children (CSEC) Unit, has found to his surprise that his previous career in theater arts often augments his work as a social worker.
 Read Brandon's story.